8/14/2024

 Cameron Groom

-You know, I might leave off with, I'll ask Ken and Jim to leave off with a key point and give them 60 seconds to think about it too.
-In terms of points I'd make, there is continued intense pace of innovation in the diagnostic space.
-We're seeing better and better point of care instruments emerging as well as better and better clinical laboratory-based assays emerging.
-All of these need the kind of support that we're providing on the test control side and some of the meetings I had even with competitors that are acknowledging we are way out front in terms of the innovations that we're making in terms of specific caps, in terms of caps formats, in terms of capabilities.
-And that leads me to some very good optimism that will benefit alongside this innovation.
-And more and more as we acquire new customers we're less and less dependent on the timing of success of any one customer.
-And that leads me to be optimist, justifiably optimistic on a broad basis.
-So, you know, always tough to hit specific numbers but I don't feel we have anything to apologize for when we're growing in the 20 to 40% annual growth range.
+You know, I might leave off with, and I'll ask Ken and Jim to leave off with a key point and give them a 60 seconds to think about it, too.
+In terms of the points I'd make, you know, there is continued intense pace of innovation in the diagnostic space.
+You know, we're seeing better and better point-of-care instruments emerging as well as better and better clinical laboratory-based assays emerging.
+All of these need the kind of support that we're providing on the test control side.
+And, you know, some of the meetings I had, even with competitors that are acknowledging we are way out front in terms of the innovations that we're making in terms of specific CAPs, in terms of CAPs formats, in terms of capabilities.
+And that leads me to some very good optimism that we'll benefit alongside this innovation.
+And more and more as we acquire new customers, we're less and less dependent on the timing of success of any one customer. optimistically, justifiably optimistic on a broad basis.
+So, you know, always tough to hit specific numbers, but I don't feel we have anything to apologize for when we're growing, you know, in the 20% to 40% annual growth range.

 speaker

-Right.
-Well, I think actually there's one other thing, Cameron, but I forgot to ask you if I can mention it so I'm just gonna get myself in trouble, which is anyone that's in the Toronto area or would travel to the Toronto area, we are looking at potentially doing a site visit in September.
-So tentatively looking at the 26, feel free to reach out, but I will be sending around to save the date the next little while.
-Hope that's not too outside, Cameron.
-Just wanted to put the message out there.
+All right.
+I think, actually, there was one other thing, Cameron, but I forgot to ask you if I could mention it, so I'm just going to get myself in trouble, which is anyone that's in the Toronto area or would travel to the Toronto area, we are looking at potentially doing a site visit in September.
+So tentatively looking at the 26th.
+Feel free to reach out, but I will be sending around a save the date the next little while.
+Hope that's not too offside, Cameron.

 speaker